danielsaidi/WebViewKit/README.md

 ## Demo Application

-This project contains a demo app that lets you explore WebViewKit.
+This project contains a demo app that lets you explore WebViewKit on iOS and macOS.
+To run it, just open and run `Demo/Demo.xcodeproj`.

-To run the demo app, just open and run the `Demo/Demo.xcodeproj` project.
-It's a universal app project that works for both iOS and macOS.

 ## Support